 Do you know how relentlessly a swarm of killer bees will pursue you?
 Have you ever considered what happens if you try to hide from a shark already on the hunt?
 Check out the answers to those terrifying questions - and a few more frightening animal facts - below.

 We’ve all had that fear of swimming through a lake or pond and suddenly feeling something grabbing your ankle.
 If it's a crocodile, you're screwed.
 Saltwater crocodiles have a biting force of 3,700 pounds per square inch, the strongest on record.
-That’s three times more powerful than that of a lion, the king of the jungle.
-And you can watch those two square off right here.see more on Crocodile
+That’s three times more powerful than that of a lion, the king of the jungle.see more on Crocodile